Nursing Home Recreates Communist East Germany For Dementia Patients

 A few staffers are old enough to remember living in the former German Democratic Republic themselves.
 Urusula Beer, 64, says it wasn't always so happy, nor were the shelves stocked as they are in the memory rooms.

-"Nowadays we think, 'my God, these are the kind of circumstances we lived under?'
+"Nowadays we think, 'My God, these are the kind of circumstances we lived under?'
 We had nothing, yet we had everything.
 As they say, necessity is the mother of invention," she said.

-There are 1.8 million Germans who suffer from dementia in a country that is rapidly aging.
+There are 1.8 million Germans who suffer from dementia, in a country that is rapidly aging.
 A quarter of Germany's population is 60 and over.

 She and Wolfram say that as the number of German seniors grows, they would like to see more nursing homes adopt their approach, although some dementia experts like Holthoff-Detto expressed concern.